itubetw/F-DDrace/readme.md

 If you need any help, feel free to ask me on Discord and/or join my Discord server: fokkonaut#5556, https://discord.gg/xxxxxx

 	git clone -b F-DDrace https://github.com/itubetw/F-DDrace --recursive

+disclaimer: it is an older version of the original version